twrecked/hass-momentary/README.md

 ## Component Configuration
-Add the component using the standard _Home Assistant --> Settings --> Add Integration_ option.
+Add the component using the standard _Home Assistant_  _Integration_ method.

-Because this component creates fake entries and because I'm still figuring out the _Config Flow_ interface you still have to configured it by file.
+Because this component creates fake entries and because I'm still figuring out the _Config Flow_ interface you still have to configure it by file.

 The default file is named `/config/momentary.yaml` and is a similar format to the standard _Home Assistant_ configuration files.
-This file will be created during the initial upgrade or when you add in the _Momentary_ integration.
-An empty files looks like this:
+This file will be created during an upgrade or when you add in a _Momentary_ integration.
+An empty file looks like this:

 ```yaml